Wuko333/TodoAppBackend/README.md

 # TodoAppBackend

-The backend of a basic todo-app.
+This is the backend of a simple todo-app.
 I made this to learn about Spring.